Monday Night War: 1987–1993: Scheduling conflicts and Monday Night Raw

-During a span of five months between November 1987 and March 1988, a bitter event-scheduling war broke out between Vince McMahon and Jim Crockett, Jr., the owner of JCP.
-Throughout the 1980s, Crockett had steadily bought out other NWA-affiliated promotions in an attempt to make his organization a national one similar to the WWF.
+During 5 months between November 1987 and March 1988, a bitter event-scheduling war broke out between McMahon and Jim Crockett, Jr., the owner of JCP.
+Throughout the 1980s, Crockett had steadily acquired other NWA-affiliated promotions in an attempt to consolidate his organization into a national entity similar to the WWF.
 As a result, the term "NWA" became virtually synonymous with JCP.
-On Thanksgiving night 1987, McMahon's WWF aired Survivor Series on pay-per-view (PPV) against the NWA's Starrcade, which Crockett marketed as the NWA's answer to WrestleMania.
+On Thanksgiving night 1987, McMahon's WWF aired Survivor Series on PPV against the NWA's Starrcade, which Crockett marketed as the NWA's answer to WrestleMania.
 However, many cable companies could only offer one live PPV event at a time.
-The WWF then threatened that any cable company that chose not to carry Survivor Series would not carry any WWF PPV events sixty days before and twenty-one days after the show.
+The WWF then threatened that any cable company that chose not to carry Survivor Series would not carry any WWF PPV events for 60 days preceding and 21 days following the show.
 Therefore, the WWF PPV was cleared 10–1 over Starrcade, as only three cable companies opted to remain loyal to their contract with Crockett.

 After this incident, the PPV industry warned McMahon not to schedule PPV events simultaneously with the NWA again.
-However, he was still not willing to fully cooperate with Crockett.
+However, McMahon was still not willing to fully cooperate with Crockett.
 On January 24, 1988, another scheduling conflict took place between the WWF and NWA: the NWA presented the Bunkhouse Stampede on PPV, while WWF aired the Royal Rumble for free on the USA Network.
-Later that year, with WWF's WrestleMania IV around the corner, Crockett decided to use McMahon's own tactics against him, developing his own PPV-caliber event and airing it for free on TBS opposite WrestleMania.
+Later that year, with WWF's WrestleMania IV around the corner, Crockett decided to use McMahon's tactics against him, developing his own PPV-caliber event and airing it for free on WTBS opposite WrestleMania.
 The result was the Clash of the Champions I. On March 27, 1988 – the same night as WrestleMania IV – the first Clash of the Champions aired.
 This show made Sting a star after he wrestled NWA World Heavyweight Champion Ric Flair to a 45-minute draw.
-The NWA repeated the practice again the following year, with a Clash coinciding with WWF's WrestleMania V. Although the main event of the Clash saw NWA World Heavyweight Champion Ricky Steamboat defeat Flair in a best-of-three-falls match that lasted for almost an hour, ratings and attendance for the event fell well below expectations compared to WrestleMania V. Thus, the practice of conflicting major events would cease for six years.
+The NWA repeated the practice the following year, with a Clash coinciding with WWF's WrestleMania V. Although the main event of the Clash saw NWA World Heavyweight Champion Ricky Steamboat defeat Flair in a best-of-three-falls match that lasted for almost an hour, ratings and attendance for the event fell well below expectations compared to WrestleMania V. Thus, the practice of conflicting major events would cease for six years.